 In emergencies, while new procedures and mechanisms for protecting children, including case management, may need to be established, child protection agencies should support efforts to protect children by building the capacity of child protection staff generally and supplementing the existing resources and procedures with technical support.

-When case management services are introduced in emergencies, they should be approached with the longer-term development of the child protection system in mind.
+When case management services are introduced in emergencies, they should be approached with the longer-term strengthening of the child protection system in mind.

-Balancing immediate and longer term needs can lay foundations for further development of the child protection system when the country moves into recovery or development.
+Balancing immediate and longer term needs can lay foundations for further development of the child protection system when the country moves into a recovery or development phase.

 However, this can be difficult to do for a number of reasons: